AustenConrad/mql4zmq/examples/README.markdown

 This is an example EA that shows how to use mql4zmq to publish and subscribe messages each tick.

+## curl dump:
+On a *nix box:
+    * curl -N [metatrader ip address]:[mql4zmq publish port, default is 2027] will dump out all the messages published by the mql4zmq EA.
+    * Example => curl -N 10.18.16.5:2027

 ## ruby examples:
 The mql4zmq_pub.rb and mql4zmq_sub.rb files are provided to use to test the mql4zmq EA.